-Final transit priority infrastructure locations to be confirmed pending review.
+\Final transit priority infrastructure locations to be confirmed pending review.

-- To: Chair and Members of General Committee - From: Geoff Wright, P.Eng, MBA, Commissioner of Transportation and Works
+From: Geoff Wright, P.Eng, MBA, Commissioner of Transportation and Works

 Funding Agreement for Credit Valley Conservation Authority's Greening Corporate Grounds Program in Mississauga (All Wards)

 Recommendations

 - That the Commissioner of Transportation and Works be authorized to execute a funding agreement between The Corporation of the City of Mississauga and Credit Valley Conservation Authority, including amendments, extensions or renewals and any ancillary documents for the City to provide funding in support of Credit Valley Conservation's Greening Corporate Grounds Program in Mississauga, in a form satisfactory to Legal Services; and - 2.
 That all necessary by-laws be enacted.